-The two countries share a number of commonalities: they have often been considered leaders in climate change adaptation in Europe (Juhola and Westerhoff, 2011), they are at the cutting edge of climate science, they show similarities in the agenda setting process of climate adaptation (Keskitalo et al., 2012; Stecker et al., 2012) and following the research set out by Hanger et al.(2012) they should be dealing with uncertainty in a similar fashion as their journeys along the adaptation planning path are at a similar point.
-Yet their NAS differ in terms of the style of communication and transparency on scientific uncertainty.
-The differences between the two countries warrants a more in-depth analysis and an exploration of the broader contexts within which these strategies were developed.
-We chose the English NAS from the UK for further analysis and comparison with the German one.
+The two countries share a number of commonalities: they have often been considered leaders in climate change adaptation in Europe (Juhola and Westerhoff 2011), they are at the cutting edge of climate science, they show similarities in the agenda setting process of climate adaptation (Keskitalo et al. 2012; Stecker et al. 2012) and following the research set out by Hanger et al. (2012) they should be dealing with uncertainty in a similar fashion as their journeys along the adaptation planning path are at a similar point.
+Yet their NAS differ in terms of the style of communication and transparency of scientific uncertainty.

-4.1 The German context
+4.2.1 The German context

-Germany has a strong tradition of environmental politics and a societal environmental consciousness that goes back to the 1980s (Beck, 2012; Krueck et al., 1999).
-Climate change started gaining political attention in 1986 when several influential scientists framed climate change as a 'climate catastrophe' (Beck, 2004; Krueck et al., 1999; Weingart et al., 2000).
-The German parliament established the Enquete Commission (a politico-scientific parliamentary enquiry) on 'Preventative Measures to Protect the Earth's Atmosphere' the following year quickly succeeded by a second (Beck, 2004; Krueck et al., 1999; Weingart et al., 2000).
-These commissions involved a cross-section of stakeholders from industry, NGOs, the scientific community and politics (Beck, 2004).
+Germany has a strong tradition of environmental politics and a societal environmental consciousness that goes back to the 1980s (Beck 2012; Krueck et al. 1999).
+Climate change started gaining political attention in 1986 when several influential scientists framed climate change as a 'climate catastrophe' (Beck 2004; Krueck et al. 1999; Weingart et al. 2000).
+The German parliament established the Enquete Commission (a politico-scientific parliamentary enquiry) on 'Preventative Measures to Protect the Earth's Atmosphere' the following year quickly succeeded by a second (Beck 2004; Krueck et al. 1999; Weingart et al. 2000).
+These commissions involved a cross-section of stakeholders from industry, NGOs, the scientific community and politics (Beck 2004).

-The Enquete Commissions first embarked on fact-finding and assimilation of the scientific evidence in order to establish a consensus on the knowledge, resonating with the German consensus-oriented political culture (Beck, 2012; Krueck et al., 1999).
-This consensus not only legitimised the centrality of scientific expertise in the policy-making process (Beck, 2012), but also stabilised and institutionalised climate change as an issue (Beck, 2012; Krueck et al., 1999).
-The commissions managed to avoid the politicization of climate science and achieved closure on its legitimacy early on (Beck, 2004; Krueck et al., 1999; Weingart et al., 2000).
-The Commissions also defined climate change as a research problem, which stresses scientific uncertainty inherent in the issue and influences the public discourse on the subject (Krueck et al., 1999).
-The Commissions ensured that scientific uncertainty was regarded as a dynamo for instant action rather than an excuse for inaction and controversy (Beck, 2004).
-This acceptance of climate science and uncertainty related to it was mirrored in the public which hardly challenged climate science (Jasanoff, 2011).
-The transparency and detailed treatment of uncertainty in the German NAS thus reflects the politico-scientific tradition of accepting and understanding the inevitability of uncertainty in climate science.
+The Enquete Commissions first embarked on fact-finding and assimilation of the scientific evidence in order to establish a consensus on the knowledge, resonating with the German consensus-oriented political culture (Beck 2012; Krueck et al. 1999).
+This consensus not only legitimised the centrality of scientific expertise in the policy-making process (Beck 2012), but also stabilised and institutionalised climate change as an issue (Beck 2012; Krueck et al. 1999).
+The commissions managed to avoid the politicization of climate science and achieved closure on its legitimacy early on (Beck 2004; Krueck et al. 1999; Weingart et al. 2000).
+The Commissions also defined climate change as a research problem, which stresses scientific uncertainty inherent in the issue and influences the public discourse on the subject (Krueck et al. 1999).
+The Commissions ensured that scientific uncertainty was regarded as a dynamo for instant action rather than an excuse for inaction and controversy (Beck 2004).
+This acceptance of climate science and uncertainty related to it was mirrored in the public which hardly challenged climate science (Jasanoff 2011).
+The transparency and detailed treatment of uncertainty in the German NAS can thus be seen to reflect the politicoscientific tradition of accepting and understanding the inevitability of uncertainty in climate science.

-4.2 The English context
+4.2.2 The English context